marydodo/vault/README.md

       - Each time the command is run, a new set of credentials will generate.

 #### [ ] Deploy Vault
+>> Press Ctrl+C to terminate the dev server that is running at http://127.0.0.1:8200 before proceeding <<<

 #### [ ] Use the HTTP APIs with Authentication